gill-gemini/Salesforce-Client-App/README.md

 The client app can only handle one file in a transaction.
 If bulk of files are loaded , then only for the first file , the profanity check is done.

+* **Deployment**
-Package.xml contains all the metadata , which needs to be deployed to sandbox.
+Clone the repo and use Package.xml which contains all the metadata for deployment to the SF sandbox.

 * **SAMPLE TEST**